 - Connect with other alumni from your bootcamp, university, home country, etc.

-The key is to just send a very short personal message when you connect.
+The key is to send a very short personal message when you connect.
 Something like:

 “Hi, Diane.
-I’m a junior engineer looking to connect with members of the Tokyo tech community”.
+I’m a junior engineer looking to connect with members of the Tokyo tech community”

 Once connected, send a brief thank you along the lines of: